corb555/geo-tour/USWest/readme.md

 created the Basin and Range, the Grand Canyon, and the Rio Grande Rift.

 **Target Audience & Duration:**
-This tour is designed for **general audiences and students 12 or older** with an interest in earth science, requiring no prior geological training to understand.
+This tour is designed for college level audiences.
+While accessible to beginners, it utilizes specific geologic terminology (Flux Melting, Elastic Rebound, Isostasy) appropriate for an introductory college curriculum.
 It takes approximately **10-15 minutes** to complete at a leisurely reading pace.